femiabimbola/relearning-axios/learning.md

 Then I create store using the reducers

-Then I put the store in the root of the application
+I then create a file called provider.tsx at the root of the application